What is a war binder and how do I create one? Plus everything you need to create a war binder or faith journal, including free downloads!

 Have you seen the movie War Room?
 The movie is all about the power of prayer, and it’s really good!
 If you haven’t had a chance to watch it, go check it out!
 I just loved it and it was such a good reminder to prioritize prayer in my life.
-Before I get into what a War Binder is, and how to create one, let me back track for just a bit.
+Before I get into what a War Binder is, and how to create one, let me backtrack for just a bit.

 I had been scrolling through Pinterest for ideas to create a War Room in our home, which is an idea based off of the movie War Room.
 As I was scrolling through Pinterest, I came across a War Binder!
 A single binder that doesn’t require a room or closet.
 Perfect!

 Many of the war binders I came across were created using a Traveler’s Notebook.
 I was new to the world of Traveler’s Notebooks, but I was instantly hooked!
 A Traveler’s Notebook is essentially a cover with elastic bands on the inside spine which allow you to insert and remove different notebooks or journals as needed.
 They come in MANY sizes and styles.
-But when I came across this system, I knew it was the perfect solution for Live Oak Boutique’s journals!
+But when I came across this system, I knew it was the perfect solution for Live Oak Nest’s journals!
 Using a traveler’s notebook cover allows you to swap out the journals as they fill up all while carrying only ONE notebook/binder!

-So what is a War Binder?
+So What is a War Binder?

 A war binder, also known as a faith journal, is essentially a binder or notebook with multiple sections that you use to document, strengthen, and nourish your walk with Christ.

 The opportunities are endless really!
 To get your creative wheels a turnin’, head over to this Pinterest board!
 I want to emphasize that your war binder does not need to be complicated or expensive!
 It can be as basic or as detailed as you like.